NSuer/User_Interface_Project_3/README.md

         4. Navigate to the "Custom Blinkees" page.
 Start the process of creating a custom Blinkee by uploading an image to the correct page.
 Add at least one LED to the custom page and make the LED fade.
 Once finished with the custom Blinkee, return to the original website without using your search engine's browser.
         5. Find the return policy for Blinkee.com and start a return.

+    - Process:
+        - To carry out this study, three participants of differing ages were asked to complete the above tasks while thinking aloud.
+The first participant was a middle-aged female.
+The second participant was a college-aged female.
+The third participant was a high school-aged male.
+The screen and audio were recorded while the participants completed said tasks so we could compare what they said and did to best identify difficulty points.

+    - Results:

 - System Usability Scale
     - To complete this method, we will make a questionnaire that contains all ten of the SUS statements.
 We will ask the participants from the observational study to complete this questionnaire after they finish with the tasks.
 We will then follow the steps outlined by the linked website on the Canvas page to score this UI and determine how good its usability is.
 This overall score, along with the scores for each of the individual statements, will help us evaluate the usability of the site and identify areas for improvement.

     - Questionnaire: https://docs.google.com/forms/d/e/1FAIpQLSf_jZzDSNIZvfFB4CkvMpjwsvOJp8bPbNUije5bH_2pf06zrQ/viewform?usp=sf_link

+    - Results:

 - Surprise Interviews
     - We asked 3 participants from the R21 UC Trains Voice team two questions: What do you like about this website?
 What do you dislike?